 Step 1: Source stamps

 Even the smallest craft store should stock rubber stamps in pretty floral motifs.
 If you’re inclined to try hand-carved wooden stamps, look for these at Indian import stores.
-Margot used three different motifs for her table runner, but kept the look (and technique) simpler by using only one colour, a deep blue paint that replicates the look of on-trend authentic indigo dye.
+Here three different motifs are used on the table runner, but we kept the look (and technique) simple by using only one colour, a deep blue paint that replicates the look of on-trend authentic indigo dye.

 Step 2: Block-print linens